-As any cat owner knows, the portion of wet cat food is almost never just right.
-Sometimes, the can or pouch is not enough for the hungry hungry kitty, but more often than not, you're left with some of the wet cat food.
-Throwing it away seems wasteful, so the next logical question is "How long can you leave the wet cat food out before it spoils"?
+As any cat owner knows, the portion of wet cat food is seldom right.
+Sometimes, more than one can or pouch is needed for your hungry kitty, but you’re often left with extra wet cat food.
+Throwing it away seems wasteful, so the next logical question is, “How long can you leave the wet cat food out before it spoils?”

-The short answer is 1-2 hours (according to the FDA), but let's go a bit deeper and find out why you shouldn't leave wet cat food out more than that, what can happen if you do, and what you can do to safely store the cat food.
+The short answer is 1-2 hours (according to the FDA), but let’s go a bit deeper and find out why you shouldn’t leave wet cat food out more than that, what can happen if you do, and what you can do to store the cat food safely.

 How long can wet cat food sit out?